Linanthus watsonii

 Linanthus watsonii (syn.
 Leptodactylon watsonii) is a species of flowering plant in the phlox family known by the common name Watson's prickly phlox.
-It is native to the western United States, where it occurs in Colorado, Idaho, Nevada, Utah, and Wyoming.
+It is native to the western United States, mainly in the Intermountain region.

 This perennial subshrub forms a mat up to 10 centimeters high.
 The leaves are usually oppositely arranged.
 Each is divided into a number of needlelike parts and they measure up to 2 centimeters in length.
 The flowers are white or yellowish with six lobes on a corolla up to 2.8 centimeters long.

 This plant grows in mountains, foothills, and canyons.
 It grows in rock cracks and cliffsides in a number of habitat types.
 The soils are calcareous.

 The plant is vulnerable to threats because it has a small and limited population size, but it grows in mostly inaccessible locations on the walls of cliffs and canyons, so it is often protected from most threats.

+Taxonomy

+In 1870 Asa Gray scientifically described a new species in the Gilia genus which he named Gilia watsonii.
+It was moved Navarretia by 1891 by Otto Kuntze, but the accepted classification was published in 1961 by Edgar T. Wherry, placing it in Linanthus.
+Along with its genus it is part of the Polemoniaceae family and the species has three accepted subspecies.